-Funds may only be used to address repairs/rehabilitation needs from the list below. .
+Funds may only be used to address repairs/rehabilitation needs from the list below.
 Rehabilitation and repair of systems and materials must be of similar quality, like, and style.
 The Bank may exercise discretion in determining if repairs are eligible for funding.

-Rehabilitation/repair work completed prior to enrollment may not be paid for with NIP funds.
+Rehabilitation/repair work completed prior to enrollment may not be paid for with Revive funds.

-The following repair/replacement of existing elements are eligible for funding under NIP:
+The following repair/replacement of existing elements are eligible for funding under Revive:

-Eligible Deferred Maintenance Repairs HVAC systems and ductwork Siding Well or septic systems Roof and/or chimney Water Heater Gutters and downspouts Windows Exterior doors (including overhead garage) Soffit and Fascia Insulation or weatherization Electrical Ceiling and drywall repair (due to roof failure) Structural repairs - foundations and floor joists Plumbing Sump-pump systems Basement/Crawlspace Waterproofing
+Eligible Deferred Maintenance Repairs

+HVAC systems and ductwork Siding

+Well or septic systems Roof and/or chimney

+Water Heater Gutters and downspouts

+Windows Exterior doors (including overhead garage)

+Soffit and Fascia Insulation or weatherization

+Sump-pump systems Ceiling and drywall repair (due to roof failure)
-THE FOLLOWING ACCESSIBILITY & SAFETY REPAIRS ARE ALSO AVAILABLE UNDER NIP

-Entry Ramps Entry Steps/Stairs

-Mold and/or mildew remediation Levered door handles

-Interior/Exterior handrails Widened doorways

-Internal Chair or Wheelchair lifts

-Relocation of washer/dryer from basement to main level of the home
+THE FOLLOWING ACCESSIBILITY & SAFETY REPAIRS ARE ALSO AVAILABLE UNDER REVIVE Entry Ramps Entry Steps/Stairs Mold and/or mildew remediation Levered door handles Interior/Exterior handrails Widened doorways Internal Chair or Wheelchair lifts Toilet (ADA only) Relocation of washer/dryer from basement to main level of the home Shower Modifications/Grab Bars